 College is only about studying, books and tests, right?
 WRONG.
 School is also to help give you new experiences and let you grow and lead.
 That’s the aim of our Student Ambassador Program at RCC.
 As a Student Ambassador, students can:

 Ambassadors are made up of 20 students, 10 from Glenns and 10 from Warsaw, who meet weekly as a group the director of student activities.
-For more information about becoming an ambassador, please contact David Keel Interim Director of Student Development.
+For more information about becoming an ambassador, please contact David Keel Dean of Student Development.

 April’s Spring Fling also features fun and sun on the lawn, but representatives from our GAA partners will be on hand to chat about transfer options.
 Glenns and Warsaw each host a Spring Fling and Fall Bash each year.

 Our Gulls are an amazing band of athletes who compete against local university club teams and community colleges from out of state.
 They play at Crowther Field at our Warsaw Campus, and the games are always free!
 Learn more about RCC Softball — and how you can make the team.